A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-where, for the time being, $\{\alpha_{r}\}_{r>0}$ is nothing but a sequence of real positive numbers and $|\vet{k}|$ denotes the $l^1$--norm of the integer vector $\vet{k}\,$, i.e. $|\vet{k}|=|k_1|+\ldots+|k_{n_1}|\,$.
-The solution of the homological equation~(\ref{eq_per_chi_0}) can be easily recovered by looking at the little more complicate case of $X_2^{(r)}$, which is discussed in the third stage of the $r$--th normalization step (see formulas~(\ref{eq_per_X_2})--(\ref{exp_f_10})).
+where $\{\alpha_{r}\}_{r>0}$ is a sequence of real positive numbers and $|\vet{k}|=|k_1|+\ldots+|k_{n_1}|\,$.
+The solution of the homological equation~(\ref{eq_per_chi_0}) can be easily recovered by looking at the little more complicate case of $X_2^{(r)}$, which is discussed in the third stage of the $r$-th normalization step (see formulas~(\ref{eq_per_X_2})--(\ref{exp_f_10})).